-- Diagnosed with ulcerative colitis or indeterminate colitis - Extensive colonic resection (subtotal and total colectomy) prior to the first administration of the study drug (Day 0) - History of more than 3 small-bowel resection procedures prior to the first administration of the study drug (Day 0) - Diagnosed with short bowel syndrome - Evidence of fixed symptomatic stenosis or obstruction of the large or small intestine - Currently require or are anticipated to require surgical intervention for CD during the study - Active entero-vesical, entero-retroperitoneal, entero-cutaneous, or entero-vaginal fistulae within 6 months prior to the first administration of the study drug (Day 0).
-Entero-enteral fistulae without clinically significant symptoms in the investigator's opinion and anal fistulae without draining problems are allowed - Stoma (e.g., ileostomy or colostomy) within 6 months prior to the first administration of the study drug (Day 0) - Body mass index $\geq 35 \text{ kg/m}^2$ - Uncontrolled diabetes mellitus, even after insulin treatment - Uncontrolled hypertension (as defined by systolic blood pressure $\geq 160 \text{ mmHg}$ or diastolic blood pressure $\geq 100 \text{ mmHg}$) - A known malignancy within 5 years prior to the first administration of the study drug (Day 0), except completely excised and cured squamous carcinoma in situ of the uterine cervix, cutaneous basal cell carcinoma, or cutaneous squamous cell carcinoma. - History of lymphoma, lymphoproliferative disease, or bone marrow hyperplasia - New York Heart Association (NYHA) class III or IV heart failure, severe uncontrolled cardiac disease (unstable angina or clinically significant electrocardiogram [ECG] abnormalities), or myocardial infarction within 6 months prior to the first administration of the study drug (Day 0) - History of organ transplantation, including corneal graft/transplantation - Any uncontrolled, clinically significant respiratory disease in the investigator's opinion, including but not limited to chronic obstructive pulmonary disease, asthma, bronchiectasis, or pleural effusion - Previous diagnosis or symptoms suggestive of demyelinating disorders, including multiple sclerosis and Guillain-Barré syndrome - Any conditions significantly affecting the nervous system (i.e., neuropathic conditions or nervous system damage)
+- Currently require or are anticipated to require surgical intervention for UC during the study - Stoma (e.g., ileostomy or colostomy) within 6 months prior to the first administration of the study drug (Day 0) - Body mass index \geq 35 kg/m2 - Uncontrolled diabetes mellitus, even after insulin treatment - Uncontrolled hypertension (as defined by systolic blood pressure \geq 160 mmHg or diastolic blood pressure \geq 100 mmHg) - A known malignancy within 5 years prior to the first administration of the study drug (Day 0), except completely excised and cured squamous carcinoma in situ of the uterine cervix, cutaneous basal cell carcinoma, or cutaneous squamous cell carcinoma - History of lymphoma, lymphoproliferative disease, or bone marrow hyperplasia - New York Heart Association (NYHA) class III or IV heart failure, severe uncontrolled cardiac disease (unstable angina, or clinically significant electrocardiogram [ECG] abnormalities), or myocardial

-- Any other serious acute or chronic medical, or psychiatric conditions that may increase the risk associated with study participation or investigational product administration or that may interfere with the interpretation of study results - 9.
-Patient who has a current or history of drug or alcohol abuse within 12 months prior to the first administration of the study drug (Day 0) - 10.
+- infarction within 6 months prior to the first administration of the study drug (Day 0) - History of organ transplantation, including corneal graft/transplantation - Any uncontrolled, clinically significant respiratory disease in the investigator's opinion including but not limited to chronic obstructive pulmonary disease, asthma, bronchiectasis, or pleural effusion - Previous diagnosis or symptoms suggestive of demyelinating disorders, including multiple sclerosis and Guillain Barré syndrome - Any conditions significantly affecting the nervous system (i.e., neuropathic conditions or nervous system damage) - Any other serious, acute, or chronic medical, or psychiatric conditions that may increase the risk associated with study participation or investigational product administration or that may interfere with the interpretation of study results - 9.
+Patient who has a current or history of drug or alcohol abuse within 12 months prior to the first administration of the study drug (Day 0). - 10.
 Patient who has had treatment with any other investigational device or medical product within 4 weeks prior to the first administration of the study drug (Day 0) or 5 half-lives, whichever is longer. - 11.
-Female patients who are currently pregnant, breastfeeding, or planning to become pregnant or breastfeed within 6 months of the last dose of study drug. - 12.
+Female patient who is currently pregnant, breastfeeding, or planning to become pregnant or breastfeed within 6 months of the last dose of study drug. - 12.
 Patient who, in the opinion of his or her general practitioner or the investigator, should not participate in the study.

-Tuberculosis Exclusion Criteria
+Tuberculosis Exclusion Criteria: